splunk/public-o11y-docs/gdi/opentelemetry/components/prometheus-receiver.rst

 The Prometheus receiver allows the Splunk Distribution of OpenTelemetry Collector to collect metrics from any source emitting telemetry in Prometheus format.
 The supported pipeline type is ``metrics``.

-By default, the Splunk Distribution of OpenTelemetry Collector includes the Prometheus receiver in the ``metrics/internal`` pipeline when deploying in agent mode.
-See :ref:`otel-deployment-mode` for more information.

-.. caution:: Don't remove the ``prometheus/internal`` receiver from the configuration.
-Internal metrics feed the Splunk Distribution of OpenTelemetry Collector default dashboard.

 Benefits
 =================================